Dorane-27/Dorane-27/README.md

 ## Hi 👋 to the new eyes here, I am a ZK Engineer and Researcher known as Fahim to the mammmals!

 As former Ethereum Security Researcher, I currently do research and build Zero Knowledge Proof Systems.
-With an Undergraduate Degree in Energy Engineering, i want to deploy my Physics & Mathematical skills in Blockchain to particularly solve the two challenging issues: Privacy and Scalability.
+With an Undergraduate Degree in Energy Engineering, i felt as if Ethereum needs the Physics & Mathematical skills from Engineering to solve the two challenging issues in Blockchain: Privacy and Scalability.

-For those who do not know Zero Knowledge Proofs, this are systems that use mathematical rules to authentically prove a secretive content or element without revealing it.
+For those who do not know Zero Knowledge Proofs, these are systems that use mathematical rules to authentically prove a secretive content or element without revealing it.

 Upcoming projects i am currenlty working on, are Tornado-like Zk-Money Mixer and ZK Voting Protocol Sytems.